cdl-geneseo/geneseo-dictionary/N/NBD.md

 # NBD

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NBD

 Created by  Unknown User (ajm3), last modified on Nov 15, 2010

 (abbrv.)
 Abbreviation for the phrase &quot;No Big Deal.&quot; &quot;I only have a little homework to do.
 NBD.&quot; Source: Dictionary of Geneseo English.
 Fall 2010.
 A. Moak.
 N-R.